Table of Contents

 - the competitors vying for the same keywords as you

-For the first one, go to Keyword Explorer and enter your blog topic.
+Go to Keyword Explorer and enter your blog topic for the first one.

-To get more precise results, you must narrow down the niche of your site.
+To get more precise results, you must narrow down your site’s niche.

 For instance, if you are managing a finance blog, you may find yourself dealing with a more specific topic in the finance sphere like personal loans, credit cards, amortization, and others.